3296Fall2020/projects-01-camping_trip_planner/README.md

 everything that goes into organizing such a trip.
 They have a great time and plan on using Camping Trip Planner for planning their trip next year._

+#### Tracy, a middle school teacher

+_Tracy, a middle school English teacher, is getting ready to take her class on a camping trip.
+Every year, the 8th-grade class takes a 3-day trip to the local campground as a celebration for graduating from middle school.
+This is Tracys first year taking her class, and she is worried about helping her students plan for the trip._

+_With the Camping Trip Planner, she can sign all her students up into a single trip list to make sure enough supplies are brought, without over packing the busses.
+Rather than speaking to each student individually in the hopes they remember to bring what they are asked to bring, she makes a list of all the necessities, and has the student assign themselves to certain items.
+This way, Tracy can keep track of what has been tracked, and what is still missing._

 ### Project Board

 _https://trello.com/b/uclUHtIM/camping-trip-planner_